yyagoub/microservices/02-Eureka-namingservice/README.md

-# minimum microservices ever! using Eureka as naming server.
+# Minimum microservices ever! using Eureka as naming server.

 In this example, a *cart service* will ask for data from *items service* using Eureka naming service.